-The results of our tests indicated that, in all significant respects, the District has properly accounted for the expenditures held in the General Obligation Bond Fund (Proposition R) and that such expenditures were made for authorized Bond projects.
+The results of our tests indicated that, in all material respects, Southwestern Community College District has properly accounted for the expenditures held in the General Obligation Bond Fund (Proposition R) and that such expenditures were made for authorized Bond projects.
+As of June 30, 2024, the Proposition R funds were fully expended by the District.